Gashmob/AVOW/CONTRIBUTING.md

 - If you add new data structure, try to make it generic and add it in `src/utils/data.hpp`, so future contributors can use it.
 - Same for utility functions, add them in `src/utils/tools.hpp`.
+- If you add an external library, please add it in `README.md`.
+If it's a header only library, please add it in the `src/include` folder.